2021 Tesla Model Y and Toyota RAV4 Prime Feature Differences

 Anyway, the stars aligned, and I did end up buying a RAV4 Prime once it arrived in June.
 I’m very happy with it so far.
 I detailed some likes and dislikes here, after a couple months of ownership.
 Ultimately, I almost always drive less than 40 miles a day and have a garage to charge overnight, so the limited EV range was adequate in my situation.
 Also, I’m pretty certain my wife would have hated the lack of a conventional gauge cluster, knobs, and buttons in the Model Y. I liked the Y’s spartan, futuristic interior, but I know it isn’t for everyone.
 The excellent handling from the stiffer suspension on the Model Y has a strong appeal as well.
 Still, I’m driving the suburbs and not on the track, so for a compact SUV on Chicago area roads, the smoother ride of the RAV4 Prime has similar appeal.
 Some will prefer the more rugged and boxier SUV styling on the RAV4, but the more rounded hatchback-style of the Model Y is sleek and more aerodynamic.

 I have no doubt that I’d really enjoy the Model Y, though likely for different reasons than I appreciate the RAV4 Prime.
 One of each would be a very nice garage!
 To be fair, I’ve only driven the Y on relatively short test drives and ridden along as a passenger, so most of my opinions are from a limited time in the vehicle and from internet research.
-For example, the leading Consumer magazine currently ranks the RAV4 Prime as its highest-rated hybrid/EV category vehicle, while the Model Y is the lowest.
+For example, the leading Consumer magazine currently ranks the RAV4 Prime tied for the highest score among hybrid/EV category vehicles, while the Model Y is one of the lowest.
 They also praise the Model Y for handling, acceleration & braking, while they tout the RAV4 Prime for ride comfort & controls.
 Obviously, some of these differences may be critical to one driver’s preferences, while others may not matter at all to a buyer with a different situation.